BLCM/bl3mods/Apocalyptech/deprecated_or_broken/README.md

   Travel location, and converts them all to the always-visible type.
 Works fine, but it's pretty custom-purpose so it didn't seem worth making into an official mod, even as a "resource" type.
+- `moodlock_*.txt` - Sets NPC dialogue "mood" to the specified value, which just affects their facial expressions.
+I was hoping it would be more amusing than it is, but in the end it's kind of "meh," so I'm tossing it in here rather than doing a "real" release.

 ## Deprecated/Testing Mods